camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 }
 ```

-If the process definition is deployed as part of a ProcessApplication deployment, the validator instance is resolved using the process application classloader and / or the process application Spring Application Context / CDI Bean Manager in case of an expression.
+If the process definition is deployed as part of a ProcessApplication deployment, the validator instance is resolved using the process application classloader and / or the process application Spring Application Context / CDI Bean Manager, in case of an expression.

 # External Task Forms

-If you want to call a task form that is not part of your application you can add a reference to the desired form.
+If you want to call a task form that is not part of your application, you can add a reference to the desired form.
 The referenced task form will be configured in a way similar to the embedded task form.
 Open the properties view and enter `FORM_NAME.html` as form key.
 The relevant XML tag looks like this:

 ```xml
 <userTask id="theTask" camunda:formKey="app:FORM_NAME.html"